-Completion of Grade 12 or equivalent helps to ensure that an Operator has the minimum acceptable reading, mathematical, science (chemistry/biology) knowledge and abilities to read, understand, calculate and interpret operational and safety instructions.
-Furthermore, the completion of Grade 12 ensures that Operators will be able to master the concepts contained in operational training courses.
+Completion of Grade 12 or equivalent helps to ensure that an operator has the minimum acceptable reading, mathematical, science (chemistry/biology) knowledge and abilities to read, understand, calculate and interpret operational and safety instructions.
+Furthermore the completion of Grade 12 ensures that operators will be able to master the concepts contained in operational training courses.

-Completion of Grade 12 is a requirement in many jurisdictions for entry into an apprenticeable occupation.
+Completion of Grade 12 is a requirement in many jurisdictions for entry into a trade.

 The inclusion of equivalences ensures that persons who have not completed grade 12 have a method to demonstrate comparable education.

-4.1 The following table outlines the recommended minimum education model for the certification of water and wastewater Operators:
+4.1 The following table outlines the recommended minimum education model for the certification of water and wastewater operators: